marcin-chwedczuk/_blog/_posts/2018-07-08-repository-pattern-my-way.md

 And that your command handlers and services
-(in other words clients of your custom repositories) should decide what methods are needed and should be put on your custom respository interface.
+(in other words clients of your custom repositories) should decide what methods are needed and should be put on your custom repository interfaces.

-That was the theory.
+That is the theory.
 Unfortunately what I already saw a few times in my career instead is this:
 {% highlight csharp %}
 // notice: this is NOT an abstract class